angelosk/threat_data/README.md

 ## Stats

 The following are some numbers surrounding Animus activity to date.
-These stats were last updated on July 31, 2015.
+These stats were last updated on August 01, 2015.
 All activity is fully automated.
-* Attacker IP addresses collected: 22628
+* Attacker IP addresses collected: 22812
-* Total SSH attempts observed: 36015672
+* Total SSH attempts observed: 36022030
-* Unique malware samples captured: 1039
+* Unique malware samples captured: 1041
-* Malicious domains identified: 440
+* Malicious domains identified: 443
-* Unique passwords collected from sensors: 873175
+* Unique passwords collected from sensors: 873208
-* Unique usernames collected from sensors: 34916
+* Unique usernames collected from sensors: 34940
-* SSH library versions observed from SSH bruteforce tools: 199
+* SSH library versions observed from SSH bruteforce tools: 200

 ## Features